Understanding The Basics: What Are LCM And GCD

 Definition of GCD

 The Greatest Common Divisor (GCD) is the largest number that divides two or more numbers without leaving a remainder.
-Think of it as the number that neatly fits into multiple quantities.
+It is the number that neatly fits into multiple quantities.

 For example:

-• The GCD of 12 and 18 is 6, as it is the largest number that divides both evenly
+• The GCD of 12 and 18 is 6, because 6 divides both numbers evenly

 Real-Life Applications of GCD

-• Fraction Simplification: Reduce fractions like 18/24 by dividing both numerator and denominator by their GCD (6), resulting in 3/4
+• Fraction Simplification: Reducing fractions like 18/24 to 3/4 by dividing both by 6

 Methods for Calculating GCD

-• Identify the common factors and multiply them.
+2. Identify the common factors and multiply them

-• Subtract or divide the larger number by the smaller one repeatedly until the remainder is zero
+Subtract or divide the larger number by the smaller repeatedly until the remainder is zero.

 • 48 – 18 = 30